DavidWells/analytics/CONTRIBUTING.md

 ### `start`

 Starts the development server.
-This task runs both the `bootstrap` and `watch` scripts.
+This task runs both the `setup` and `watch` scripts.

 #### Usage